techreturners/002-fundamentals/docs/TASKS.md

 The alarm records the information of everyone that has used it.
 You'll see this in an array call `peopleThatHaveUsedAlarm`.

 Using the `forEach` function, get the alarm to return the first names of everyone that has used the alarm.
+You will need to create a new function for this functionality.
+Think of a sensible name for your function, noting that function names are ofteb verbs (or include verbs).

 You'll need to write a test to do this as well.

 ## 8) Tell a lie

 The alarm has started to lie about the wakeup times.
-Use the `map` function to return a list of people that have used the alarm but add 1 hour to the wakeup time.
+Create a new function and use the `map` function to return a list of people that have used the alarm but add 1 hour to the wakeup time.
+The function should return an array of strings in the format:

+`["James wakes up at 9am"]`

 You'll need to write a test to do this as well.

 ## 9) Favouring the early risers

 The CEO of your business wants to give pay rises to everyone that wakes up early.
 She would like the information about everyone that has woken up before 9AM.
-Using `filter` create a function that will provide this information.
+Create a new function and use `filter` to provide this information.
+The function should return an array of names of everyone who wakes up before 9am.

 You'll need to write a test to do this as well.

 # Written questions

 The following questions are intended to be answered with written answers (no coding required) and should re-enforce some of the learning you have completed.

-1) What might happen if we just created the date as a new date (every time) in the wakeup function?
+1. What might happen if we just created the date as a new date (every time) in the wakeup function?
 Why does this make it difficult to test the function?

 So the code might look like this: